zonca/zonca.github.io-source/content/2017-01-23-singularity-hpc-comet.md

 and it has been available for some time on my favorite Supercomputer, i.e. Comet at the San Diego Supercomputer Center.

-You can read more details on their website, in summary you choose your own Operative System (any GNU/Linux distribution), describe its configuration in a standard format or even import an existing `Dockerfile` and Singularity is going to build an image contained in a single file.
+You can read more details on their website, in summary you choose your own Operative System (any GNU/Linux distribution), describe its configuration in a standard format or even import an existing `Dockerfile` (from the popular Docker container technology) and Singularity is going to build an image contained in a single file.
 This file can then be executed on any Linux machine with Singularity installed (even in a Comet computing node), so you can run Ubuntu 16.10 or Red Hat 5 or any other flavor, your choice!
 It doesn't need any deamon running like Docker, you can just execute a command inside the container by running: